sbecker11/flock-of-postcards/README.md

 - downloads bizCards from local jobs.csv file
   - BUT only works when running local instance of http-server from the version3 folder
-- click on a red-div to open a new pink line-item in the right-column
+- click on a red-div to open a new pink line-item in the resume-column

 ### version 0.2:   June 6, 2023